-Fujifilm X-A10 versus Panasonic GX80
+Fujifilm X-A10 vs Panasonic GX80

-The Fujifilm X-A10 and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were revealed to the public, respectively, in December 2016 and April 2016.
+The Fujifilm X-A10 and the Panasonic Lumix DMC-GX80 (labelled Panasonic GX85 in some countries) are two digital cameras that were officially introduced, respectively, in December 2016 and April 2016.
 Both the X-A10 and the GX80 are mirrorless interchangeable lens cameras that are based on an APS-C (X-A10) and a Four Thirds (GX80) sensor.
-The Fujifilm has a resolution of 16 megapixel, whereas the Panasonic provides 15.8 MP.
+The Fujifilm has a resolution of 16 megapixels, whereas the Panasonic provides 15.8 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic GX80 is notably larger (10 percent) than the Fujifilm X-A10.
 Moreover, the GX80 is markedly heavier (29 percent) than the X-A10.
 In this context, it is worth noting that neither the X-A10 nor the GX80 are weather-sealed.

 The above size and weight comparisons are to some extent incomplete since they do not consider the interchangeable lenses that both of these cameras require.
 A larger imaging sensor will tend to go along with bigger and heavier lenses, although exceptions exist.
 You can compare the optics available for the two cameras in the Fujinon X Lens Catalog (X-A10) and the Micro Four Thirds Lens Catalog (GX80).
 Mirrorless cameras, such as the two under consideration, have the additional advantage of having a short flange to focal plane distance, which makes it possible to mount many lenses from other systems onto the camera via adapters.